 Having control over accounts receivables is crucial for any business’s financial health.
 If payments are systemically late, it can lead to cash flow issues, hindering the company’s ability to meet operational expenses, invest in growth opportunities, or handle unexpected costs.

-The effective AR management also improves customer relationships.
-By monitoring payment behaviours and addressing issues promptly, companies can communicate more effectively with customers and potentially prevent future payment delays.
+Effective AR management also improves customer relationships.
+By using automation-based tools to monitor payment behaviours and addressing issues promptly, companies can communicate more effectively with customers and prevent future payment delays.

 Lastly, a well-managed AR process can provide valuable insights into the company’s financial performance and customer behaviour, helping with informed decision-making and planning.